ekinnear/quic-base-drafts/draft-ietf-quic-transport.md

 If an endpoint's peer has selected a non-zero-length connection ID, the endpoint maintains a set of connection IDs received from the peer that it can use when sending packets.
-To ensure that sufficient connection IDs are available for future use, the endpoint SHOULD request additional connection IDs using the `requested_connection_ids` transport parameter.
-The endpoint will then receive up to the requested number of connection IDs via NEW_CONNECTION_ID frames from its peer.

 All connection IDs issued by the peer are considered valid for use by the endpoint when sending packets until the connection ID is retired by the endpoint.
-Endpoints may choose to stop using a given connection ID to send packets at any time and signal this to the issuing endpoint via a CONNECTION_ID_FINISHED frame ({{frame-connection-id-finished}}).
+Endpoints can choose to stop using a given connection ID to send packets at any time and signal this to the issuing endpoint via a CONNECTION_ID_FINISHED frame.
 This frame indicates the connection ID that is no longer in use and serves as a request for the peer to issue additional connection IDs via a NEW_CONNECTION_ID frame.

 Additionally, each connection ID MUST be used on packets sent from only one local address.
 At any time, an endpoint MAY change to a new connection ID on a